 Companies need to adopt new ways to make virtual meetings successful and make the most of available tools

 The majority of companies, including Box, Twitter, and Square, are planning to continue the remote working model at least until the end of the year amid COVID-19.
 Thus, virtual meetings are going to be an integral part of the new normal.
-A different approach is necessary while conducting virtual meetings as compared to the ones in-person.
+A different approach is necessary while conducting the virtual meetings as compared to the ones in-person.
 From figuring out how to moderate discussions and ensuring everyone feels heard, are some of the essential factors one needs to look after in the case of virtual meetings.

 Read More: 2021: Top Trends to Watch Out For